earthman131/MagFFor2D/README.md

 # Usage

-To launch the program, it just requires to dowload ‘Matlab_Code’ from my repositories and execute the script GMCurvature.m on MATLAB.
+To launch the program, it just requires to dowload ‘Matlab_Code’ from my repositories and execute the script main_magnetic2d_forward.m on MATLAB.

 # Email: